 To this day, I still enjoy my, admittedly, somewhat radical healing diet which consisted of two large vegetable meals and two eggs per day, followed by a sixteen-hour distilled water fast every night and into the morning – a protocol called intermittent fasting.
 This, along with a few supplements mentioned below, has been the core of my diet since late 2012 and I have never felt better.

 I am now fully recovered and living a normal life that includes eating meat.
-I’m no longer purely vegan and do not believe it is a sustainable long term discipline for everyone.
+I’m no longer vegetarian and do not believe it is a sustainable long term discipline for everyone.
 But I do believe this radical vegetable-based approach was instrumental in my healing process, and I thank our Creator every day for the guidance that revealed this natural method of healing.

 Healthful Healing Turmeric Brunch

 My first meal of the day is at approximately 11 am and consists of a covered skillet full of various chopped vegetables, two eggs, 750ml of distilled water, Himalayan salt for minerals and seasoning, and a paste made of several tablespoons of olive or coconut oil mixed with a heaping tablespoon of turmeric powder, another tablespoon of freshly ground avocado pit, and freshly cracked black pepper.